Twikito/onscroll-effect/README.md

 This library toggles a class to an element when it appears on viewport when user scrolls.
 It lets you build CSS transitions or animations launched only when user scrolls on it.
 Only set a few HTML attributes, and code the rest with your CSS skills.

-Note that in order to not be JavaScript dependant, this library add the class when the element __is outside__ of the viewport.
-This way, if you have a JS error, it's the default state that will appears on scroll.
-An option exists to reverse this pattern, that is, to remove a class when the element is outside the viewport.
+Note that in order to not be JavaScript dependant, as default behaviour, this library add the class when the element __is outside__ of the viewport.
+This way, if you have any JavaScript issue, the default state of your element will appears on scroll.
+Sometimes, you may need the opposite behaviour, i.e. adding a class when the element is inside the viewport: there is an option for that.

 [![npm version](https://badge.fury.io/js/onscroll-effect.svg?style=flat-square)](https://badge.fury.io/js/onscroll-effect)
 [![dependencies Status](https://david-dm.org/Twikito/onscroll-effect/status.svg?style=flat-square)](https://david-dm.org/Twikito/onscroll-effect)